seregonwar/PkgToolBox/README.md

   - [ ] Advanced PKG file splitting.
   - [ ] Fpkg updates.
   - [ ] Implementation of PKGToolBox directly on PS4 and PS5 systems.
-- **DLC Injection**
+- **PKG Rebuild**
-  - [ ] Implementation of the inject section for loading DLC directly into PKG packages.
+  - [ ] Extract, modify and rebuild a PKG (recompute digests/signatures) — the only viable approach for modifying encrypted content.
 - **Multi-platform Compatibility**
   - [ ] Implementation of the project on other platforms (e.g., Linux, macOS, etc.).
 - **File Decryption**